What is art? German fair tests limits

-KASSEL, Germany (Reuters) - Stroll through a park in the sleepy German town of Kassel this summer and you can explore fairytale cottages brimming with bizarre objects, hear the sounds of the Brazilian jungle and enter the set of a West African theatrical performance.
+KASSEL, Germany, June 8 (Reuters) - Stroll through a park in the sleepy German town of Kassel this summer and you can explore fairytale cottages brimming with bizarre objects, hear the sounds of the Brazilian jungle and enter the set of a West African theatrical performance.

 This is just one of the venues of “documenta”, one of the world’s biggest and most ambitious contemporary art fairs, which takes place every five years and which opens on Saturday.